 1. Troops were prepared for battle

-It is commonly believed that ill-trained troops were sacrificed in the trench war against the Germans on the Western Front.
-But archaeological evidence in England, in the form of elaborate training trenches, instructional models and full-size mock-ups of the German lines, is increasingly revealing the military’s attempts to provide soldiers with realistic training.
-Despite these preparations, the murderous firepower of artillery and machine-guns meant that millions died on the battlefields.
+But archaeological evidence in England, in the form of elaborate training trenches, instructional models and full-size mock-ups of the German lines, increasingly reveals the military’s attempts to provide soldiers with realistic training.

-2. People feared German invasion
+2. People feared the German invasion

 3. 700,000 women entered the workforce

-Horses served in a traditional role in the cavalry, but were also required in vast numbers by the transport services.
-Britain sent agents all over the globe to buy tens of thousands of horses and mules, especially from the United States and Australia.
-The animals arrived in converted ships and were housed in vast stable complexes known as Remount Depots, often near railway lines, prior to being shipped to the front.
+The animals arrived in converted ships and were housed in vast stable complexes known as Remount Depots, often near railway lines, before being shipped to the front.

 5. Tanks were first used at the Battle of the Somme

-In 1915 David Lloyd George, the Minister of Munitions, declared ‘this is an engineer’s war.’
-And in the same year Fosters of Lincoln, a firm of agricultural equipment manufacturers and engineers was awarded the contract to manufacture a new weapon, the tank, for which there were great hopes.
+And in the same year, Fosters of Lincoln, a firm of agricultural equipment manufacturers and engineers, was awarded the contract to manufacture a new weapon, the tank, for which there were great hopes.

-On 15 September 1916, just 49 were deployed on the Somme – the weapon’s first use on the battlefield – but in November 1917 over 400 went forward at the Battle of Cambrai, the first significant use of tanks in battle.
-In all, over 3,000 tanks were manufactured in Britain during the First World War.
+On 15 September 1916, just 49 were deployed on the Somme, the weapon’s first use on the battlefield, but in November 1917, over 400 went forward at the Battle of Cambrai, the first significant use of tanks in battle.

 6. Britain manufactured and used poison gas

-Poison gas was first used by the Germans on the Western Front in the Second Battle of Ypres in April 1915.
-Britain responded by manufacturing a number of ‘war gases’ at several locations across England, and in Banbury, a local engineering firm perfected a machine for filling mustard gas shells.
+Britain responded by manufacturing several ‘war gases’ at several locations across England, and in Banbury, a local engineering firm perfected a machine for filling mustard gas shells.

 The earthwork remains of National Filling Factory in Banbury are protected as a scheduled monument, as is the circular gas-testing trench at Idmiston Down, Wiltshire.

-7. Roll on/roll off ferries were developed
+7. Roll-on/roll-off ferries were developed

-The Port of Richborough in Kent was a 2,200 acre, state-of-the-art port, built by Royal Engineers from scratch in just two years.
-From 1916, it handled nearly all the hardware of war shipped to France, as well as salvage in the form of spent shells and damaged vehicles which were brought back to Britain from France.
+From 1916, it handled nearly all the hardware of war shipped to France and salvaged in the form of spent shells and damaged vehicles brought back to Britain from France.
 It employed 20,000 men housed in three large army camps.

 8. Many Indians, Africans, African-Caribbeans and Chinese served alongside the British

-Many people from all over the British Empire volunteered to serve Britain in the First World War, not only on the front line but also in the Labour Corps on construction projects, such as the Chinese Wall sea defences at Orford Ness, Suffolk, and on the Western Front handling supplies and building camps.
+Not only on the front line but also in the Labour Corps on construction projects, such as the Chinese Wall sea defences at Orford Ness, Suffolk, and the Western Front handling supplies and building camps.

 9. Buildings in London were damaged during the war

-During the First World War, Britain was the first country to suffer attack from a sustained, strategic, aerial bombing offensive.
-Bombing by German airships alone killed 557 people and in London many historic buildings were damaged, including this medieval window in Lincoln’s Inn, London.
-In the City, plaques and scarred buildings still bear witness to these attacks.
+Bombing by German airships alone killed 557 people, and in London, many historic buildings were damaged, including this medieval window in Lincoln’s Inn, London.

 10. Major advances were made in prosthetics

-Many servicemen lost limbs or were severely disfigured during the war.
-This led to great advances in the development and production of prosthetic limbs and in pioneering plastic surgery.
+This led to great advances in developing and producing prosthetic limbs and pioneering plastic surgery.

-Further Links
+Further reading

 Reblogged this on Karl Quinney.